Zhenye-Na/blog/_posts/2018-09-07-build-neural-network-with-mnist-from-scratch.md

 ### Train step

-Notice that in the process we introduce three dictionaries: `params`, `cache`, and `grads`.
+Notice that at this phase, we introduce three dictionaries: `params`, `cache`, and `grads` which corresponding hold the parameters of `weights and biases`, `activations` and `gradients`.
 These is pretty convenient for storing and accessing those parameters and make it easy to read.

 #### Feed Forward